These Hoes Ain’t Loyal

 DBM: How long have you been married?

-YEBOAH: I have been married for 10 years.
+VICKY: I have been married for 9yrs.

 DBM: What was your perfect ‘type’ of a man or woman?
 Did your husband or wife fit into your exact specifications?